The Government Social Research profession supports the development, implementation, review and evaluation of government policy.

 We use rigorous assessment procedures to ensure we have high quality social scientists as government social researchers.
 If you are a researcher interested in working in government you can find out more by contacting via the Economic and Social Research Council.

-The 2017-18 GSR Sandwich Student Placement scheme is now closed for applications.
+The 2017-18 Sandwich Student Placement scheme is closed for applications.

 - provide support to government Chief Economists and GSR Heads of Profession